Travel 1103 C Electric Outboard Motor

 - translation missing: en.general.accessibility.unit_price_separator

 WeeBoats eCommerce store is not currently accepting orders

 Buy the Travel 1103C and get the Travel Bag Set for FREE!

 Wee Boats' special, no rebate form required.
-Just add the Travel Bag Set to your cart and it will be Free!
+Just add the 1103C to your cart and a popup will ask you to add the Travel Bag Set to your cart for FREE!

 With its integrated lithium battery and its outstanding efficiency, the Torqeedo Travel is the alternative to a small gasoline outboard.
 The Travel 1103C electric outboard motor can do everything that a 3 HP outboard motor can.
 But it's lighter, cleaner, quieter and more convenient.
 The new Travel 1103C has an ultra-quiet motor at just 33dB and includes the high-capacity 915 Wh battery to keep your wee boat on the water longer!